Cozy Peach Kitchen

 • Plant-based crackers: My go-to crackers are Back to Nature brand.
 Any Ritz style cracker will work.

 Looking for more delicious vegan comfort food?
-You might like this broccoli mac and cheese casserole or this mushroom and lentil casserole.
+You might like this broccoli mac and cheese casserole or this shepherd's pie-style lentil casserole.

 Serving of squash casserole being lifted out of casserole dish.